The Long Journey to Delhi…and the Greeting Upon Arrival

 Final Thoughts

-As we boarded the first of our two flights to return home, I have to confess a bit of sadness as we left behind one of the most wondrous places on Earth.
+As we boarded the first of our two flights to return home, we have to confess a bit of sadness as we left behind one of the most wondrous places on Earth.
 Every day in India had been filled with something new…and almost always unexpected.
 The traditions of kindness and generosity were a constant, set amidst the contrast of grand palaces, magnificent temples, and many people of humble means.
 In India, one’s senses are constantly switched to “full on,” lest you miss something of significance.
 Truthfully, without the steady guidance of our Travel Director and now dear friend Puneet, we would have missed most of it.
-Not only did Puneet guide us through every one of the sights we had worked into our itinerary, he (and no doubt the crew of Micato) arranged for several magical moments that were wholly unexpected.
+Not only did Puneet guide us through every one of the sights we had worked into our itinerary, he (and no doubt the crew of Micato) arranged for several magical moments that were wholly unexpected…a motorcycle ride, a visit to one of the country’s most renowned musicians, and introductions to royalty (in their homes) were experiences that we never expected or could have anticipated.

-As we boarded the first of our two flights to return home, I have to confess a bit of sadness as we left behind one of the most wondrous places on Earth.
+As we boarded the first of our two flights to return home, we have to confess a bit of sadness as we left behind one of the most wondrous places on Earth.
 Every day in India had been filled with something new…and almost always unexpected.
 The traditions of kindness and generosity were a constant, set amidst the contrast of grand palaces, magnificent temples, and many people of humble means.
 In India, one’s senses are constantly switched to “full on,” lest you miss something of significance.
 Truthfully, without the steady guidance of our Travel Director and now dear friend Puneet, we would have missed most of it.
-Not only did Puneet guide us through every one of the sights we had worked into our itinerary, he (and no doubt the crew of Micato) arranged for several magical moments that were wholly unexpected.
+Not only did Puneet guide us through every one of the sights we had worked into our itinerary, he (and no doubt the crew of Micato) arranged for several magical moments that were wholly unexpected…a motorcycle ride, a visit to one of the country’s most renowned musicians, and introductions to royalty (in their homes) were experiences that we never expected or could have anticipated.